 The national foundation and repair chains, the Groundworks, Ram Jacks, and Olshans of the home services world, hold zero Ameren CDB certifications.
 They operate at high volume in metros across the country but don't have a path into Lake of the Ozarks dock work.
 The CDB program creates a structural barrier that requires local knowledge and ongoing presence at the Lake.

 This is genuinely good news for property owners.
-It means the 150-builder CDB roster is the entire competitive universe for dock work at the Lake, and competition stays among locally-rooted businesses that depend on their reputation in the cove they work.
+It means the CDB roster is the entire competitive universe for dock work at the Lake, and competition stays among locally-rooted businesses that depend on their reputation in the cove they work.

 How to find a CDB in your cove